-AERO mathematics and science consultant, Erma Anderson recently conducted a three-day mathematics course: Mathematics Specialists in International Schools (MSIS) for ES and MS mathematics teachers.
-MSIS is a two year program comprising five, three-day courses designed to expand teachers' understanding of the Common Core Standards, how students learn that content, evidence of student understanding, and how to work with peers in a mentoring relationship.
+AERO mathematics and science consultant, Erma Anderson recently conducted a three-day mathematics course: Mathematics Specialists in International Schools (MSIS) for Elementary School and Middle School mathematics teachers.
+MSIS is a two-year program comprising five, three-day courses designed to expand teachers’ understanding of the Common Core Standards, how students learn that content, evidence of student understanding, and how to work with peers in a mentoring relationship.
 The course is one of many professional learning opportunities available at ISKL.

 Course leader Erma Anderson explains how MSIS supports student-centered learning.

-Ms. Erma Anderson is a former high school mathematics and physics teacher and Albert Einstein Distinguished Fellow the United States Senate.
+Ms. Erma Anderson is a former High School mathematics and physics teacher and Albert Einstein Distinguished Fellow in the United States Senate.
 As a Senior Program Officer with the Research Council, she assisted in the development of the National Science Education Standards.
-She is a Christa McAulliffe Fellow with the National Foundation for the Improvement of Education and was a consultant with the Council for Basic Education's Schools Around the World Project, developing and implementing a protocol and a series of professional development experiences that used student work to enhance the teaching and learning of mathematics and science.
+She is a Christa McAuliffe Fellow with the National Foundation for the Improvement of Education and was a consultant with the Council for Basic Education’s Schools Around the World Project, developing and implementing a protocol and a series of professional development experiences that used student work to enhance the teaching and learning of mathematics and science.
 More recently she has been a consultant with international schools and the AERO Mathematics and Science project.